2017 Young Leaders Academy

 - Role of federal courts and political institutions in modern America

-- What changes students might advocate to change our foundational law
+- What changes and amendments students might advocate to change our foundational law

 Participants will stay at the University of Louisville under the guidance of McConnell Center staff and university honors students.
 Participants will take part in a series of seminars, discussions, lectures, team-building activities and structured socials during their four-day stay.